 Buy it if...

-The shared design dialogue between KitchenAid's small appliance is sooo good and this coffee machine is no exception – you will never want to shut it away in a cupboard.
+The shared design dialogue between KitchenAid's small appliances is sooo good, and this coffee machine is no exception – you will never want to shut it away in a cupboard.

 You like the easy life

 Lazy people (and convenience fans) will love the dishwasher-friendly reusable filter and brew basket.

 You want to wake up to delicious coffee

 The spiral showerhead, which you don’t need to see or touch, is (probably) the reason coffee from the KitchenAid Drip machine tastes better than any other I’ve tested.

 You host coffee mornings